Simulation framework

 dt: float

 Size of the timestep to be taken; if None the timestep is computed from the CFL condition using the cflCondition() function.
 This timestep should be used in most circumstances, but sometimes we wish to take a manually set timestep, for example, to output a file or plot.
 Thus, the two functions are separated.
+The user is responsible for ensuring that dt does not exceed the CFL criterion!

 dt: float